30 Clever Cooking Secrets Only Chefs Know

 Make your own tomato sauce (and lots of it!).

 According to Zroya, making tomato sauce doesn't need to be complicated—so there's no time like the present to take a stab at it.
 Find a can of any tomatoes and add some garlic, fresh or dried basil, and a touch of olive oil.
-"The result is as good as—maybe better than—the jar that isn't on the shelf in the store right now," says Zroya.
+"The result is as good as—maybe better than—the [grocery store] jar," says Zroya.

 "Finally, you can add some Worcestershire sauce and hot sauce and Vodka and make a Bloody Mary," Rhodes says.
 Sign us up!